 Also under federal law, the servicer has to send you a letter with information about potentially available loss mitigation options no later than the 45th day of the delinquency, and again no later than 45 days after each payment due date as long as you’re delinquent.
 But the servicer doesn’t have to send this kind of letter more than once during any 180-day period.

 Exceptions.
 If you’ve filed bankruptcy, the servicer must generally send a modified letter that doesn’t request payment.
 But if no loss mitigation options are available, then the servicer doesn’t have to send the letter.
 Also, the 180-day rule doesn’t apply, which means the notice doesn’t have to be sent more than once in a bankruptcy.
 Furthermore, if you're represented by an attorney, the servicer may send the notice to your attorney rather than to you.
 If you’ve asked that the servicer cease communication with you based on your rights under the FDCPA, then it doesn’t have to send the letter if no loss mitigation option is available or if you’re in bankruptcy.
 Otherwise, it must send you a modified letter that includes a statement that the servicer may or intends to invoke its specified remedy of foreclosure, but can't contain a request for payment.

 After you’ve missed the deadline to reinstate that's given in the breach letter, and you’re more than 120 days behind on your mortgage payments, the servicer will usually refer the loan to an attorney or trustee.
 Then, the foreclosure process will begin.
-(If you've applied for loss mitigation, though, and that application is still pending, federal law, and in some cases state law, prevents the servicer from referring the loan to foreclosure until it reviews your application.)
+(If you've applied for loss mitigation, though, and that application is still pending, federal law, and in some cases state law, prevents the foreclosure from starting until the servicer reviews your application.)

 To get more information about the federal laws that apply to the preforeclosure period and during foreclosure, as well as information about how foreclosure works in your state, consider talking to a local foreclosure lawyer.